 I grew up in Valley City, ND and graduated from Jamestown College (BA-Psychology and Criminal Justice) and Minnesota State University-Moorhead (BSW).
 I later completed my Master’s degree in Social Work from the University of Minnesota.
 I am married and have one daughter.
 In my free time, I like to spend time at the lake with family and watch my daughter participate in sports.

-Valley City, Fargo
+Valley City, Fargo and Telehealth